ibinti/ibi-the-watch-cat/README.md

 **todos:**

-ibi needs a vision feedback for mouse position - use pi camera and object detection model like yolo ...
+ibi needs a vision feedback for mouse position

-ibi needs a robot arm camera or robotic camera system - use pi camera and sg90 servos ...
+ibi needs a robot arm camera or robotic camera system